-For many Wisconsin residents, administering a parent or relative’s estate may be their first extended interaction with the legal system.
+For many Wisconsin and Illinois residents, administering a parent or relative’s estate may be their first extended interaction with the legal system.
 If you find yourself in the position of a first-time personal representative or executor, you may wonder if it is even necessary to hire an experienced probate and trust administration lawyer.
 After all, if your relative’s estate only has a few assets–maybe nothing more than a house and a checking account–you can surely handle everything on your own and spare the expense of a lawyer, right?

 Executor Represents Himself in Foreclosure Against Estate Property